Finding Balance - Olympic silver medalist, commentator and entrepreneur Samantha Peszek inspires

 “John and I are just so easy and great [about saying], ‘Oh, you had such a great comment,’ or, ‘That was really funny that you said that, or that landed.’
 Having that team camaraderie helps me figure out, just in a non-judgmental way, what went well and what I can do better.
 It’s been great.”

-Just like gymnastics, different styles appear to difference audiences.
+Just like gymnastics, different styles appeal to different audiences.
 Peszek works hard to ensure her preparation and intention with the broadcast comes across to the best of her ability each time, no matter the circumstances.

 “It’s an industry that is subjective.
 One person can love your style and one person can hate your style.
 Something that’s helped me is knowing that I’ve done everything I can to prepare and have good intentions with what I’m saying.”